 When Ted called time out, insisting that we pack up for the trip downtown, he said the funniest thing I’d ever heard in such a prep session.
 As we rose from the conference table, Ted barked like an Army drill sergeant, “OK, men.
 Ten hut!
 Ties straight!
 Zippers up!”
 We all laughed, as this bit of silliness broke the seriousness of the mood, and put us all in a happier frame of mind before heading downtown.
 And we did get the initial commission for the project."

 From Edward Steinfeld, architecture professor and director of the school's Center for Inclusive Design and Environmental Access:

 "As a professional, Ted was a very good architect who contributed greatly to improving the quality of the built environment in Western New York.
 As a person, I remember his sense of humor and particularly his dry wit.
-He could joke about anything.
-Only a few weeks before he died, I ran into him and he confided that he had undergone open heart surgery.
-He did it with a smile and joked about the 'zipper' he now had across his chest."
+He could joke about anything."